 In Spreadsheet.com, Automations consist of two necessary parts (Triggers and Actions), and may also include Conditions.
 Triggers tell your automations when to be activated, while actions determine what Spreadsheet.com does.
 Spreadsheet.com can both take a standard action on an existing worksheet or an integration action with applications outside of Spreadsheet.com.

 Standard action types are a great way to add or update data when other users make a change.
-For instance, create a row in a worksheet of your tasks when your project manager adds new tasks in the team's project plan that are assigned to you, or update rows in your team's customer service ticket tracker when customers submit new tickets.
+For example, you can create a row in a personal tasks worksheet when your project manager adds new tasks in the team's project plan and assigns them to you, or update rows in your team's customer service ticket tracker when customers submit new tickets.

 Once you've defined a trigger, you can define your action from the Action block by clicking the blue Add an action button.

 Standard action types are those that occur within Spreadsheet.com and not integrated third-party services.
 Let's take a closer look at each standard action type.

 With this action, you can automatically create a new row in a specified worksheet when the automation is triggered.
 Click the Worksheet button to specify the worksheet where the row will be created.